zanematthew/wordpress-plugin-bootstrap/README.md

 =====

 1. Download to wp-content/plugins/
-1. Rename the folder `zm-plugin-boilerplate/` to the name of your plugin
+1. Rename the folder `zm-plugin-bootstrap/` to the name of your plugin
 1. Open the file plugin.php
 1. Edit the plugin headers, i.e., Name, Version, Description, etc.
-1. Verify in the WordPress options table that the version number is saved with the key will be "zm_plugin_boiler_plate"
+1. Open functions.php add shared code between the admin and theme
-1. Start developing...
+1. Open admin-tags.php add code only to be used on the admin
-** When the plugin is deactivate the entry for the version number will be removed. **
+1. Open template-tags.php add code to be used only by the theme ** When the plugin is deactivate the entry for the version number will be removed. **